ds4dm/ecole/docs/using-environments.rst

 Seeding environments
 --------------------

+Environments can be seeded by using the :py:meth:`~ecole.environment.EnvironmentComposer.seed` method.
+The seed is used by the environment (and in particular the solver) for *all* the subsequent trajectories.
+The solver is given new seeds at the begining of every new trajectory (call to :py:meth:`~ecole.environment.EnvironmentComposer.reset`) in a way that preserve determinism, but avoids using the same seeds repeatedly.

-The exact documention for the method is given below.
+The exact documentation for the method is given below.

 .. automethod:: ecole.environment.EnvironmentComposer.seed